okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 Before you build your OIDC integration with Okta:

-1. [Determine the suitable OAuth 2.0 flow](#determine-the-oauth-2-0-flow-to-use) to use based on your type of application.
+1. [Determine a suitable OAuth 2.0 flow](#determine-the-oauth-2-0-flow-to-use) to use based on your app type.
 1. [Determine the scopes](#scopes) that you require for your OIDC client (your app).
-1. Consider how your integration stores each [customer client credentials](#oidc-customer-org-credentials).
+1. Consider how your app stores [customer client credentials](#oidc-customer-org-credentials).
 1. Understand how to [validate tokens](#token-validation) in your OIDC client.

    > **Note:** The Okta SDKs can't be used for OIN app integration development if you need to validate access tokens with the org authorization server.
 This is due to the OIN restriction of using an org authorization server and the Authorization Code flow.
-1. Implement credential rotation.
-Your application must support automatic credential rotation.
+1. Implement credential rotation in your app.

+   Your app must support automatic credential rotation.
 See [key rotation](#key-rotation).
 1. Determine the sign-in redirect URIs for your app.

    A redirect URI is where Okta sends the authentication response and ID token during the sign-in flow.
 You can specify more than one URI if required.

-1. Consider [rate limit considerations](#rate-limit-considerations) when you build your integration.
+1. [Consider rate limits](#rate-limit-considerations) when you build your integration.

 Build your integration with this guidance (use the samples and examples provided in the [Determine the OAuth 2.0 flow to use](#determine-the-oauth-20-flow-to-use) section).

-After you have build your integration, register it in your Developer Edition org as a private .
+After you've build your integration, register it in your developer-edition org.
+Use the Application Integration Wizard (AIW) in the Admin Console to create your app integration instance.
 See [Create your integration in Okta](#create-your-integration-in-okta).
+Use the client credentials from this app integration instance to [test](#test-your-integration) your SSO flows.

 #### OIDC customer org credentials